Preoperative Instruction for Brisbane-Based Treatments

 Diet

 • For both sleeve gastrectomy and gastric bypass, post-operative swelling and learning to eat again will limit your food consistency initially.
-You should stick to 1 week each of liquids, purées then soft foods for this period.
-Once you get out to week 4, small mouthfuls of well-chewed solids should be achievable.
-There is a risk of scar tissue formation causing narrowing / partial blockage after all procedures.
-If you are having problems, please page Dr Dodd.
+Your dietician will guide you through this period.
+There is a risk of scarring causing narrowing/partial blockage after all procedures.
+If you are having problems, please contact us promptly.

 • Please focus on eating protein first at each meal.